bregman-arie/devops-exercises/topics/git/README.md

 <details>
 <summary>What <code>unstaged</code> means in regards to Git?</summary><br><b>

-A file the is in the working directory but is not in the HEAD nor in the staging area, referred to as "unstaged".
+A file that is in the working directory but is not in the HEAD nor in the staging area, referred to as "unstaged".
 </b></details>

 <details>